coq/coq/CONTRIBUTING.md

-Coq's major release cycles generally span about six months, with about 4-5 months of development, and 1-2 months of stabilization / beta-releases.
+Coq's major release cycles generally span about six months, with about 4-5 months of development, and 1-2 months of stabilization / release candidates.
 The release manager (RM) role is a rolling position among core developers.
 The [release plan][release-plan] is published on the wiki.